Giovanni Battista Tirinnanzi: In Arabia

 The conviction that it was necessary to get out of Aden did not leave him: he realized, therefore, that there were good hopes of reopening a church in Hodeida and to open a mission in Zahege, a sultanate under English domination who confirmed the existence of some Christian tribes in the interior of Arabia which had lost their independence and which was impossible to reach.
 In Aden, he laid the foundations for the construction of a new church.
 Nevertheless, the difficulties were considerable.
 And Msgr.
 Tirinnanzi had the opportunity to present his challenges in 1939 to Cardinal Tisserant, in which he outlined the characteristics of the Muslim faith.
 Msgr.
 Tirinnanzi, made a historic step by visiting Bahrain in 1939 when he heard of the presence of Catholics on the island nation, In an audience with the ruler H.H.
-Hamad ibn Isa Al Khalifa; the catholic church was granted a plot of land to build a church and Sacred Heart Church, the first church in the Persian Gulf region was built and blessed on the 8th of March 1940.
+Hamad ibn Isa Al Khalifa; the catholic church was granted a plot of land to build a church and Sacred Heart Church, the first church in the Persian Gulf region was built and blessed on 8 March 1940.